Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Introduction

-\item Theorem~\ref{thm:abs1} can also be applied to differential $r$-forms in any dimension.
+\bre[The main result applied to differential $r$-forms] Theorem~\ref{thm:abs1} can also be applied to differential $r$-forms in any dimension.
 In this case, the operator $\e^{-1}\curl (\mu^{-1}\curl )$ is replaced by $\Pone=*d*d$, where $*$ denotes the Hodge $*$ operator (with respect to the relevant metric); the kernel of $\Pone$ then consists of closed $r$-forms.
-(Recall that finite-element spaces in this setting are discussed in \cite{Ch:07}.) \eit
+(Recall that finite-element spaces in this setting are discussed in \cite{Ch:07}.) \ere